savitagup/901NodeIntro-1/Demos/Ch07-UsingExpress/4-middleware/README.md

 1. Hit control-c in the terminal to stop the server - but return to the prompt.

-### Favicon
+### 5 Server router

-1. Open 2server-mod-req.
-A quick way to make static assets available is to use the middleware on line 7 - this makes what is available in the public directory available.
+1. Open 5server-router.js.
+Notice the port it will start on.

-1. Notice the favicon in the browser tabs.
-It is a ukelele.
+1. Notice the order of the middleware, 5server-router.js line 8 alters the request object by adding a message, and calls next().

+1. Line 14 requires routes/index.js and if you look in this file, the message is appended to.

+1. From the terminal type `node` space and then the number of this file, then hit tab to autocomplete to run the file.
+Hit return to start the server, control click to open the browser.
+Is it as you expect?

+1. Hit control-c in the terminal to stop the server - but return to the prompt.

+### 6 Favicons and capitals

+1. Open 6server-favicons-caps.js.
+Notice the port it will start on.

-1. View the require for serve-favicon and the entry in package.json
+1. In the server file, notice the require for serve-favicon and the entry in package.json

 1. Reasons to use this module:
    - User agents request favicon.ico frequently and so you may wish to exclude these requests from your logs by using this middleware before your logger middleware.
    - This module caches the icon in memory to improve performance by skipping disk access.
    - Typically this middleware will come very early in your stack (maybe even first) to avoid processing any other middleware if we already know the request is for /favicon.ico.

+1. From the terminal type `node` space and then the number of this file, then hit tab to autocomplete to run the file.
+Hit return to start the server, control click to open the browser.

+1. Notice the favicon in the browser tabs.
+It is a ukelele.
+You may need to open browser dev tools, right-click the refresh icon and choose empty cache and hard reload.

     ### lowercase paths
-1. express-lowercase-paths
-    - Test this by trying to reach: http://localhost:3000/CAPITALS
-    - Notice the output
+1. Notice the use of the module `express-lowercase-paths`
-    - View the code
-    ```javascript
-    const lowercasePaths = require("express-lowercase-paths")

-    app.use(lowercasePaths());
-    ```
     - This Express middleware module that will redirect user HTTP requests that contain uppercase letters, to the same URL converted to lowercase, without modifying query parameters.
     - Why use this module?
         - for parameter normalization and SEO purposes